csmir/Commands.NET/wiki/v2/Return-Types.md

 ```

 > [!NOTE]
 > ValueTask is not handled as a method return type.
-Furthermore, the library will convert the return type to a `string` by calling `ToString`, if it is `T` and unhandled.
+> Furthermore, the library will convert the return type to a `string` by calling `ToString`, if it is `T` and unhandled.
+> If the consumer desires to display `T` in a different way, they can override `ToString` in the class.

 ## Custom Return Type Handling